Our Story

 Position Statement

-‘Trafficking’ and the labour exploitation of individuals must be understood in the context of neoliberal capitalism, patriarchal social attitudes, gender inequity in labour markets, increasingly restrictive immigration policies, weakening of labour rights, systemic racism, and impacts of climate change-related conditions that drive migration.
+‘Trafficking’ and the labour exploitation of individuals must be understood in the context of modern capitalism, patriarchal social attitudes, gender inequity in labour markets, increasingly restrictive immigration policies, weakening of labour rights, systemic racism, and impacts of climate change-related conditions that drive migration.

 GAATW Canada commits to action and advocacy to make concrete political and social change in the anti-trafficking landscape across Canada.